dmgnx/lasagna-pl/README.md

 Lazy naxsi rules generator

 ## Installation
-Lasagna needs the JSON perl module to run.
+Lasagna needs Perl (>=5.24) and the JSON perl module to run.
 Just install the p5-JSON package from your favorite package manager and run the ``make install`` target.
 You might need to use gmake when running OpenBSD.

 ```bash
 # RHEL/CentOS